 It’s plausible to say that the first slide is always going to generate a higher click through rate than the subsequent slides.
 But what does this mean for websites designed in 2018 and how should you advise clients?
 Firstly, it would be strong advice to avoid a carousel – they’re often harder to respond and can often deliver unexpected results on older devices and browsers.
 As we move through 2018, Google has also made it quite clear that focus should be on speed and boosting user experience through ease of use.
 Carousels definitely don’t fit into that plan.
 It’s likely that many customers will still have their own judgements on the effectiveness of carousels and sliders on websites and as such as website designers, we’d always advise to keep the number of slides to a minimum and ensure that they include valuable, compelling content.

 The final suggestion would be to take into consideration the niche which the website is in.
 If you look at the top five feature stories based on click-throughs for ND.edu during the experiment, the difference between feature one is 6,331 clicks vs. 1,509 for the fifth feature.
 ECommerce website design is a separate domain entirely as visitors will often be looking for exclusive discounts and offers which are traditionally found in carousels on the homepage.

 What should you replace them with?

 The big question – if you’re going to take the plunge and remove or discontinue using carousels, what should you place there instead?
 The answer to this question largely varies depending on the type of industry which the website is in.
-The simple solution would be to include a single static banner which has a single feature and perhaps some smaller features underneath.
+The simple solution would be to include a single static banner in your website design which has a single feature and perhaps some smaller features underneath.
 This allows the visitor to view the information they’re looking for much quicker and also will reduce page load times.
 For eCommerce websites, a popular choice is now to include a Load More option with ajax functionality so there is no delay in loading.